Top 10 best playgrounds for kids in Toronto

 8. Regent Park

-Regent Park offers a modern playground with unique climbing equipment and a fountain that doubles as a splash pad in summer.
-It’s also home to one of the city’s best indoor pools.
+Regent Park’s playground has modern climbing equipment and a fountain that doubles as a splash pad in summer.
+The park also has one of the city’s best indoor pools, which is handy when the weather doesn’t cooperate.
+Easy access by TTC.

 Find it